dakk/node-chainso/README.md

 node-chainso
 ============

-An API wrapper for chain.so, a blockchain explorer for bitcoin, litecoin and dogecoin.
+An API wrapper for http://chain.so, a blockchain explorer for bitcoin, litecoin and dogecoin.

 ## Installation